 The key to making these literary classics enjoyable and memorable for you and your child is no pressure.
 There are no worksheets, word searches, or any other kind of busywork associated with these weeks.
 Just snuggle up and enjoy!

 Stop, listen, and discuss

 There’s no need to bulldoze right through to the end of the chapter.
 If your kids are anything like mine, you can expect them to interrupt with questions, comments, clarifications, obscure pop culture references, and a few random non-sequiturs.
 Great!
 Talk it out.
 Answer questions.
 Go ahead and Google the stuff you don’t know.
 Learn some new vocabulary words.
 Take a break right in the middle of the Mesoamerica chapter to check out the famous Mesoamerican ball game on YouTube before finishing the reading.
-Pop over to Google Earth during one of the Egypt chapters and check out the Giza Necropolis as it looks today.
+Or do a short lesson from the TED-Ed site about Polynesian wayfinding.

 Make read-aloud time with History Quest: Early Times a family affair

 My teenage son, long-since recovered from my unfortunate bungling of Goblet of Fire, now enjoys reading aloud to his younger brother.
 (I have to admit that his numerous character voices and accents are better than mine.)
 For those looking to get siblings involved, the “History Hop” chapters in History Quest are a great place to start.
 In these chapters, readers themselves get to visit an ancient civilization and chat with a real or legendary historical figure.
 This interactivity creates a great opportunity to draw in siblings of any age to help read, dramatize the story, or even just listen along.